Kalpana490/Week-1-2-3-Sustainable-Agriculture-/README.md

 Predicted the accuray of each model. selected which machine learning model i am going to use for the predection. crop prediction is done

+Week 3:
+Improved the accuracy of the model .
+Tested the prediction again.